Jean Caiani, Co-Director

 Jean founded Speak Out in 1990 after years of activism in the anti-war, labor, Central American solidarity and farmworker movements.
-She worked for the UFW, organizing Cesar Chavez's speaking tours.
+She worked for the United Farmworkers (UFW), organizing Cesar Chavez's speaking tours.
 She holds a Masters in Poetics and has also worked as a Program Officer in the foundation world, focusing on water issues.

 Victor Lewis, Curriculum Consultant

 Victor Lewis is an internationally recognized leader in the field of anti-oppression diversity work and alliance building.
 As an educator, trainer and activist, he has conducted keynote speeches,

 seminars, workshops and "train the trainer" programs throughout the